evintunador/templateGPT/README.md

 ```

 ## definite TODOs
-- [ ] decrease reliance on `logging.py` by creating tests for each module
 - [ ] add useful stuff from karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT)
     - [ ] make it distributed data parallelizable on cuda
     - [ ] setup downloaded datasets to optionally download as token indices rather than as strings (makes loading them during training faster)
     - [ ] add the benchmark test
-- [ ] train new tokenizers
-    - [x] tinystoriesv2
-    - [ ] fineweb
-    - [x] fineweb-edu
-    - [ ] make it possible to start from a tokenizer as a checkpoint to make a larger tokenizer
-- [ ] figure out random seed & exact replication versus shuffling a dataset
-- [ ] implement kv caching based on the code in [karpathy's nanoLlama31](https://github.com/karpathy/nano-llama31)
-- [ ] add batched inference to `inference.py`
-- [ ] setup training batches and attention mask to concatenate more than one sequence back to back when the docs are shorter than the model's maximum context length
 - [ ] go back and make sure model checkpointing is working. at one point it was but i've changed so much since then and haven't bothered using it so i'd bet it's broken
-- [ ] make dropout at different places optional [display of gpt2 vs llama w/ dropout](https://media.licdn.com/dms/image/v2/D5622AQEBPGmatFddzQ/feedshare-shrink_2048_1536/feedshare-shrink_2048_1536/0/1727097580150?e=1730332800&v=beta&t=6GiWyRnpzGyOJB4cmbsgapGioeOZqa0jYCx50o2__24)
+- [ ] make dropout at different places optional [(see display of gpt2 vs llama w/ dropout)](https://media.licdn.com/dms/image/v2/D5622AQEBPGmatFddzQ/feedshare-shrink_2048_1536/feedshare-shrink_2048_1536/0/1727097580150?e=1730332800&v=beta&t=6GiWyRnpzGyOJB4cmbsgapGioeOZqa0jYCx50o2__24)
-- [ ] parallelize that one part of teh attention mechanism that's currently a for loop

 ### potential future TODOs
-- [ ] use https://blog.eleuther.ai/mutransfer to set hyperparametrs?
+- [ ] use https://blog.eleuther.ai/mutransfer to set hyperparameters?
-- [ ] add option to continually train pre-existing models & update its training data/hyperparameters accordingly
+- [ ] add option to continually train pre-existing models & update its training data / hyperparameters accordingly
 - [ ] add automated model comparison analysis by GPT4 like in the [TinyStories](https://arxiv.org/abs/2305.07759) paper into `model_comparison.ipynb`
 - [ ] add sparse/local/windowed attention mask options
 - [ ] switch to [flexAttention](https://pytorch.org/blog/flexattention/)???
 - [ ] take advantage of [torchao](https://pytorch.org/blog/pytorch-native-architecture-optimization/?utm_content=309679619&utm_medium=social&utm_source=twitter&hss_channel=tw-776585502606721024)???
 - [ ] switch big dataset from fineweb to [TxT360](https://huggingface.co/datasets/LLM360/TxT360)
+- [ ] setup training batches and attention mask to concatenate more than one sequence back to back when the docs are shorter than the model's maximum context length
+- [ ] implement kv caching based on the code in [karpathy's nanoLlama31](https://github.com/karpathy/nano-llama31)
+- [ ] add batched inference to `inference.py`
+- [ ] figure out how to do random seed & exact replication versus shuffling a dataset. need both exact replicability and the ability to do multiple runs to test out variance across different seeds
+- [ ] train new tokenizers
+    - [x] tinystoriesv2
+    - [ ] fineweb
+    - [x] fineweb-edu
+    - [ ] make it possible to start from a tokenizer as a checkpoint to make a larger tokenizer
+- [ ] SFT / IT / RLHF pipeline? lmao no shot
+- [x] decrease reliance on `logging.py` by creating tests for each module
+    - [ ] build out tests for other files (currently they're just a bunch of first-drafts from Claude)

 ## how to contribute
 Other than the above TODO lists, appreciated contributions include: